chaganava1/ha-kubernetes/README.md

 Inventory configuration
 -----------------------

-This role requires that control plane nodes are a part of the "controller" group and worker nodes are a part of the "worker" group.
-One control plane node should be elected as a leader, this node will initialise the cluster that all other nodes will join.
-This should be set using the "lead_controller: {{ inventory_name }}" variable.
+This role requires that control plane nodes are a part of the "controllers" group and worker nodes are a part of the "workers" group.

+One control plane node is elected as leader, this node will initialise the cluster and all other nodes will join.
+This should be set using the "lead_controller: {{ inventory_name }}" global variable.
 The following example inventory file shows the node named "barry" has the lead controller.

 ~~~
 all: